Yogesh0arya/Yogesh0arya/README.md

 ## 👨‍💻 About Me

 - 🔧 I am currently working on and developing my programming skills.
-- 🚀 I worked on .NET Framework and experience in Model-View-Controller (MVC).
+- 🚀 I worked on React Framework and experience in Frontend Development.
-- 👨‍💻 Skilled in programming languages such as Python, C++, Java, etc.
+- 👨‍💻 Skilled in programming languages such as HTML, CSS, JavaScript, etc.
-- 💡 I love AI, Machine Learning, Deep Learning, Data Science, Automation, Blockchain development.
+- 💡 I love React.Js, Next.Js, Tailwind CSS.
 - 🎯 I only like **perfection**.

 ---